Last Updated on 03/05/2021 by Patryk Bandurski

-In my previous post, I have described the usage of CXF proxy client to consume soap web service.
+In my previous post, I have described the usage of the CXF proxy client to consume soap web service.
 We will create a similar service but this time we will use Web Service Consumer.

 Web Service Consumer